Property Co-Ownership Disputes

 Of course, as with any purchase of property there can be negatives and disputes can arise.
 Disputes occur about numerous things including but not limited to the following:

-Whether to sell
+4. Whether to sell;

-Whether to refinance
+5. Whether to refinance a mortgage;

-Whether a party can be bought out
+6. Whether an owner can be bought out;

-How to split income and costs
+7. How to split income and costs of owning the property;

 If you should encounter a dispute, in regard to property co-ownership, your first step should always be to contact the other party/parties involved, in an attempt to settle the dispute via a negotiation off the record.
-If you are unable to resolve your dispute in this manner, then you can apply to the Victorian Civil and Administrative Tribunal(VCAT) to hear your case.
+If you are unable to resolve your dispute in this manner, then you can apply to the Victorian Civil and Administrative Tribunal (VCAT) to determine the dispute case.
 The purpose of the VCAT is to provide a low cost, accessible and efficient tribunal with a focus on resolving disputes.
 The VCAT can hear your case, but cannot give you legal advice.
 If you wish to employ a lawyer or alike, you must ask the VCAT for permission to do so.

-If you have any more questions in regard to property co-ownership or property co-ownership disputes, contact us at Wollerman Shacklock via admin@wslegal.com.au or give us a call on 9707 1155.
+If you have any more questions in regard to property co-ownership agreements or property co-ownership disputes, contact us at Wollerman Shacklock via admin@wslegal.com.au or give us a call on 9707 1155.